 As long as you don’t stay in a government hotel, Americans can travel to this northern Caribbean spot.
 You’ll need to take a PCR test 72 hours or less in advance of your arrival.
 You will need to take another one on arrival then self-isolate for five days.
 On day five there’s a third PCR test, but if it’s negative you’re free to look around, as long as you wear a mask.
 There are some restrictions on interstate travel and you must have non-U.S. medical insurance, which is usually included in airline prices for flights originating from the U.S., according to the State Department.

 If you want to visit Curaçao’s turquoise bays, you must complete an online immigration card, Health Department Passenger Locator Card, and purchase insurance.
 You also need to take a PCR test in the 72-hour window before you leave home.
-There’s a curfew from 7 p.m. to 4:30 a.m.
+Then on the third day, if you’re from the U.S. and you haven’t been diagnosed with COVID-19 during the past six months, you’ll need to take an antigen test.
 More details available here.
-Under the current lockdown orders, beaches are closed, vehicles can only be used for ‘essential purposes’ and there’s a ‘stay at home order’ for Sundays.

 Under the radar?
 Yes.
 Open to Americans?
 Also yes.
 Djibouti has picturesque beaches on the Gulf of Aden, amazing volcanic and mineral formations, salt lakes and world-class diving.
 This destination on the Horn of Africa requires travelers to obtain approval for an eVisa and take a PCR test up to 72 hours before departure (not more than 120 hours before arrival).
 All passengers take a minimally-invasive saliva test for COVID-19 on arrival ($30).
 If a high number of passengers on your flight test positive you may have to take a PR test too.
 Masks are required at airports and you must carry hand sanitizer with you during your trip and observe social distancing.

-This sunny eastern Caribbean enclave is allowing Americans to visit providing they show a negative PCR test taken 24-72 hours prior to arrival and agree to a Rapid Diagnostic Test on arrival too.
+This sunny eastern Caribbean enclave is allowing Americans to visit providing they show a negative PCR test taken 24-72 hours prior to arrival and unvaccinated travelers must agree to a Rapid Diagnostic Test on arrival too.
 You’ll need to submit a health questionnaire online 24 hours before arrival.
 All visitors must also agree to scheduled and unscheduled health checks (by phone or in person) during their stay.
-You also must quarantine at a COVID-certified hotel and take a PCR test on day five.
+If you’re unvaccinated you must quarantine at a COVID-certified hotel and take a PCR test on day five.
 If the test is negative the quarantine is over.
-You also need to wear a mask in public.
+But if you’re vaccinated, the quarantine period is just two days, with a PCR test to end it.
+Everyone has to wear a mask in public.

 This tropical paradise requires all visitors to fill out an E-Ticket for entry and exit.
-Until then, you need to fill in a health declaration form to attest to not having had any symptoms within the past 72 hours and provide details of where you’ll be staying for the next 30 days.
 Rapid tests are carried out randomly on 3-10 percent of arrivals and there may be temperature checks at airports.
-You must wear a mask in public places, and there is a nationwide curfew from 9 p.m. to 5 a.m during the week and from 7 p.m. to 5 a.m. on weekends.
+You must wear a mask in public places, and there is a curfew from 8 p.m. to 5 a.m – it starts earlier in some areas.
 Amazingly, all arrivals get a free temporary health coverage plan, although medical care is limited so you’ll probably still need private insurance which covers medical evacuation.

 This environmentally diverse nation slicing through the equator is open to all Americans who can present a negative PCR test taken up to 3 days before they fly or show proof of being fully vaccinated against COVID-19.
+Alternatively, you can present medical documentation of recovery from COVID-19 (as long as it’s at least one month from the onset).
 You may also have to take another rapid test on arrival in Ecuador.
 There are special additional requirements if you’re heading to the Galapagos Islands.
 You need to take a second PCR test no more than 96 hours before you get to the Galapagos Islands.
 That’s unless you get there within 96 hours of arriving in Ecuador, in which case you can use the same one as you used to get into Ecuador.
 You also need a ‘salvoconducto’ (safe conduct) pass from your tour operator to enter Galapagos.
-There’s a curfew in some areas; hours vary by province or municipality.

 Whether you want to see the pyramids or go diving in the Red Sea, you’ll need to show a paper copy of a PCR test taken up to 96 hours before your arrival in Egypt if you’re traveling from the USA.
 The State Department has heard anecdotal reports of passengers with tests taken over 72 hours before boarding being turned away.
 There could be some confusion because most other countries are only given a 72-hour window.
 You also need to show proof of health insurance.
 If you’re traveling directly to the resort town of Sharm El Sheikh, you can fly without a PCR test, take one on arrival then quarantine at your hotel until the results come through.
 Masks must be worn in public.